jakr99/Schedule-Assistant/README.md

 - Username: `it_assistant`
 - Password: `letmein`

 Use the Account Manager dialog to add GM/SM accounts.
+It is very important that you change this default accounts password immediately, which can be done easily at the bottom/end of the application.

 ## Using the App